ethereum/fv-blog/_posts/2021-01-18-smtchecker-and-synthesis-of-external-functions.md

 ## Acknowledgments

-We thank Martin Blicha and Antti Hyvärinen from Università della Svizzera italiana for their contributions to the SMTChecker's CHC engine's theory and code, as part of our ongoing research collaboration on formal verification of smart contracts.
+We thank Martin Blicha and Antti Hyvärinen from the Formal Verification and Security Lab at Università della Svizzera italiana for their contributions to the SMTChecker's CHC engine's theory and code, as part of our ongoing research collaboration on formal verification of smart contracts.